seigenbrode/ml-sagemaker-workshop/README.md

 # SageMaker Workshop

   **Description:** This workshop was created to walk users through the end-to-end process and considerations for utilizing SageMaker for Machine Learning.
-The workshop focuses on a usecase of predicting whether a transaction is likely to be a recurring payment (i.e. subscription, membership).

  The workshop is broken into 4 Labs with an additional step for lab setup: